 There are many tales associated with Cornwall; witches, magic smugglers and wreckers.
 Some of these we take with a pinch of salt others we ignore at our peril.

-A little way beyond Porthcurno lies another fishing hamlet, named Porthgwarra, which one may well suspect of owning a history of more incident yhan arises naturally out of nets and trawls; and a short climb above this cluister of huts brings us out on the summit of TolPedn Penwith.
+A little way beyond Porthcurno lies another fishing hamlet, named Porthgwarra, which one may well suspect of owning a history of more incident than arises naturally out of nets and trawls.
+A short climb above this cluster of dwellings brings us out on the summit of Tol-Pedn-Pennwydh (or Gwennap Head, in modern vernacular).
 There is no grander sight in Western Cornwall than the sheer dropping of this mighty headland to the sea.
-Its dark jutting shoulders and the huge buttresses impress the mind today as they did of old when every peak along these coasts had its tale of witches gathering to watch and help the growing storms, or sailing through the air on stalks of ragwort towards Wales, wither they migrated at certain seasons.
-On the top of Tol Pedn is a rude recess among the cubes of granite, which keeps the name of Madgy Figgy's Chair.
-Madgy was one of the blackest of all the Penwith witches; and often when the winter storms were rising, and in the great stream of commerce entering the Channel all the skill of seamanship waqs being used to keep the great ships off the rocks, Madgy Figgy was seen swinging to and fro with exultation in her chair screaming out her incantations till the storm rose into ungovernable fury, and the ships drew near and nearer to the reefs.
-Then when the crash was imminenet, Madgy Figgy would sail off from her chair on a stalk of ragwort, and float shrieking up and down the air, while far below her the wreckers stripped the bodies cast ashore and gathered up the spoil.
+Its dark jutting shoulders and the huge buttresses still impress the mind today as they surely did of old, when every peak along these coasts had its tale of witches gathering to watch and help the growing storms, or sailing through the air on stalks of ragwort.

 Nancy was the daughter of a rich farmer who did not consider William, her suitor, was good enough for his daughter.
 He tried to stop them seeing each other.
 However the pair continued to meet in secret & promised each other that one day they would marry.
 In due course William was called back to sea.
 The months passed by with no word from William.
 Nancy stayed true to him and spent hours gazing out to sea at Hella Point ( the headland to the west of Porthgwarra's cove).
 Il became known as`Nancy's garden.
 As time passed, having no word from him, Nancy began to slowly go mad.
 One evening she thought she heard her loved one tapping at her window, beckoning her to join him at sea.
 She rushed to Porthgwarra's cove, later called Sweethearts Cove, and was never seen again.